 How we calculate gross sales

 We sum your ticket sales for the year based on the date you were paid, not the sale date.
-To see your StubHub sales history, log into your account and click 'Profile' then Payments.
+To see your StubHub sales history, log into your account and click 'My tickets' then Payments.
 Then click 'Export Payment Info' to download your sales and payment history to Excel.

 Your gross payments are the total StubHub sales for the year before deducting any seller fees (not including buyer fees or delivery charges).